 Cisco Discovery Protocol (CDP)

-CDP is a Data Link Layer network monitoring protocol specially designed by Cisco systems for sharing information between connected Cisco devices that have a direct link to each other.
+CDP (Cisco Discovery Protocol) is a Data Link Layer network monitoring protocol specially designed by Cisco systems for sharing information between connected Cisco devices that have a direct link to each other.
 Basically, it gives round-up information on Cisco-enabled devices such as routers, switches, servers, etc., on a network.
 It is enabled by default on all supported Cisco devices, but can be disabled on a particular interface, or disabled globally through Cisco systems for some device models.

 While operating CDP as a network monitoring tool, caution should be applied NOT TO: